russellkune/russellkune.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a researcher at a large quantitative hedge fund, and based in NYC.
+I'm currently a researcher at a quantitative hedge fund, and based in NYC.
 I earned a PhD in statistics from Columbia in 2024.
 My research is in statistical machine learning and computational biology.